NextReader-app/graby-ts/README.md

 - Multipage article support
 - Site-specific HTTP headers
 - `wrap_in` functionality to enclose content in specific tags
+- Unlike PHP Graby, this implementation uses the `xpath-to-selector` library to convert XPath expressions to CSS selectors instead of providing full XPath support.
+This works in most cases where simple XPath expressions can be converted to CSS.

 ### 🚧 Coming Soon
 - PDF and non-HTML content processing